grolang/gro/README.md

 	      +--github.com
 	      |   +--grolang
 	      |      +--gro
-	      |          +--[various libraries of go source code for gro]
+	      |      |   +--[various libraries of go source code for gro]
-	      |          +--LICENSE.txt, etc
+	      |      |   +--LICENSE.txt, etc
+		  |      +--samples
+		  |          +--[various samples of gro source code]
 	      +--[put your own directories and files here]
 ```

 Run `go install github.com/grolang/gro/cmd/gro` to compile and install the `gro` command from the downloaded source.

-You can add your own projects anywhere else under the src/ directory.
+You can add your own projects anywhere else under the `src/` directory.

 ### Execution

-gro runs various utilities to complement those in the Go command.
+Gro runs various utilities to complement those in the Go command.

-Run `gro prepare src/github.com/grolang/gro/cmd/gro/testdata/list.gro` to format one of the supplied gro code samples, which can then be run using the standard `go run src/github.com/grolang/gro/cmd/gro/testdata/list.go`.
+From your `GOPATH` as working directory, run `gro prepare src/github.com/grolang/samples/container/list_run.gro` to format one of the supplied gro code samples, which can then be run using the standard `go run src/github.com/grolang/samples/container/list_run.go`.

-Or, run `gro execute src/github.com/grolang/gro/cmd/gro/testdata/list.gro` to both format and run that gro code sample.
+Or, run `gro execute src/github.com/grolang/samples/container/list_run.gro` to both format and run that gro code sample.

 ### Documentation